Chrisnovic N'sa: International career

 In 2014, he made his debut in the Canadian youth program at an identification camp for the Canada U15 team.

 In 2017, he was called up to a Quebec-Canada U20 team to play friendlies against Haiti U20, who were preparing for the 2017 Jeux de la Francophonie.
 He was then named to the Quebec U20 team for the 2017 Jeux de la Francophonie.

 Personal life

 His younger brother, Felix, is also a professional soccer player.
-N'sa has a big presence on the social media app TikTok, with him being nicknamed 'Tik Tok Man' by his HFX Wanderers coach Stephen Hart.
+N'sa has a big presence on the social media app TikTok, with him being nicknamed 'TikTok Man' by his HFX Wanderers coach Stephen Hart.